GMOD/Apollo/docs/Setup.md

 Furthermore, the `apollo-config.groovy` has different groovy environments for test, development, and production modes.
 The environment will be selected automatically selected depending on how it is run, e.g:

-* `apollo deploy` or `apollo release` use the production environment (i.e. when you copy the war file to your production server `apollo run-local` or `apollo debug` use the development environment (i.e. when you are running it locally)
+* `apollo deploy` use the production environment (i.e. when you copy the war file to your production server `apollo run-local` or `apollo debug` use the development environment (i.e. when you are running it locally)
 * `apollo test` uses the test environment (i.e. only when running unit tests)